 Once it is checked in, the Xlink needs to be updated so the contents of the mounted directory are downloaded into the workspace.
 This can be done in the GUI by right clicking on the Xlink and selecting “Update”.
 A complete workspace update or an update of any parent directory will also populate the contents of the Xlink.

 Figure 6: Xlink in the Items view

+Creating an Xlink in the GUI Client

+Xlinks can not only be created from the command line, they can be created from the GUI client that Plastic SCM provides.
+You’ll note the new option in the Items View context menu.